stacks-network/docs/_core/naming/search.md

 ---
 # How to build a Profile Search Index

-The search subsystem for Blockstack Core creates an index for data associated with registered names in namespaces and makes that data searchable.
+The search subsystem for Stacks Blockchain creates an index for data associated with registered names in namespaces and makes that data searchable.

 The search subsystem is currently meant to index the .id namespace but can